jeisen0105/Bellabeat-Case-Study-2/README.md

 ## Introduction

 This case study analyzes Bellabeat’s wellness technology data using the six-step data analysis process — Ask, Prepare, Process, Analyze, Share, and Act — as part of the Google Data Analytics Capstone Project.
-The goal is to uncover actionable insights that can guide Bellabeat’s marketing and product growth strategies.
+The goal is to uncover actionable insights that inform Bellabeat’s marketing, product development, and user engagement strategies.

 ## Background

-Founded in 2013, Bellabeat is a wellness technology company that designs smart products to empower women with data-driven health insights.
+Founded in 2013, Bellabeat is a wellness technology company that develops smart, data-driven products designed to empower women to understand and optimize their health.
 The company's mission is to empower women with knowledge about their health and habits by collecting data on activity, sleep, stress, and reproductive health.

 Bellabeat's product line includes:
 - Bellabeat App: Provides health data on activity, sleep, stress, and more.